-Christie works as a private specialist dyslexia teacher, mentor and tutor to students as well as a primary classroom teacher two days a week.
-As well as having over two decades’ experience as a teacher, Christie-Lee has specialised and trained extensively in Structured Intensive Multisensory Intervention for students with reading difficulties, which she uses in her private practice.
-Christie-Lee has also applied this specialist knowledge to the classroom to benefit all her students.
+Christie-Lee works as a private specialist dyslexia teacher, mentor and tutor to students as well as a primary classroom teacher two days a week.
+Christie co-developed Playberry-Laser Tier 1-2 and works as a literacy coach in schools using Playberry-Laser.
+As well as having over two decades’ experience as a teacher, Christie-Lee has specialised and trained extensively in Structured Intensive Multisensory Intervention for students with reading difficulties.
+Christie-Lee applies this specialist knowledge to the classroom to benefit all her students.

 Christie-Lee is a trainer and practitioner in Restorative Practices and Circle Time and authored the popular title ‘How to Do Restorative Peer Mediation in your School’, published by Jessica Kingsley Publishers (2018).
 Christie-Lee runs trainings for schools in how to train students as Restorative Peer Mediators (RPMs) and how to maintain a RPM program to enhance student agency and student voice.
 Christie-Lee believes that learners do better when teachers show genuine care and interest in them and is well respected among colleagues for her commitment to her students.
 This belief is demonstrated in Christie-Lee’s every interaction with young people.